t-hughes/hungry-harvest-clone/README.md

-# Happy-Harvest
+# Hungry-Harvest
-Happy Harvest Ecommerce "Clone"
+Hungry Harvest Ecommerce "Clone"
 This was my first full-stack project done at DevMountain.
 It was built with:
 Angular 1.5.8
 Node.js